turingMentorSHIP/MentorSHIP-documentation/readme.md

 * Students can view index of Mentors
 * Students can see contact info of mentors like email or phone number

-## What we accomplished
+## What has been accomplished

 An incredible landing page for the site thanks to [Mark Miranda](https://github.com/notmarkmiranda)

-* User can login with github (on the back end only right now)
+* User can login with github
 * Mentors can view index of students
 * Students can view index of Mentors
 * Students can see contact info of mentors like email or phone number

-Authentication and authorization was partially implemented on the back end, and planned for but not implemented on the front end.
+The front end makes an API call that triggers the backend to initiate the OmniAuth process and then returns to the front end.

 ## What we didn't accomplish

-* User can login with github (on the front end)
 * Users can create a mentor or student account, and fill out a profile

 ## Next steps